Hgser/test-of-git/README.md

 # test-of-git
-as a beginer of programmer,i am learning to use git so there is nothing.
+it's a test of branch